 Estate of Kurt Doerbecker v.
 County of Nassau

-Obtained a $1 million settlement on behalf of the estate and family of 23-year old man who was fatally shot by a Nassau County police officer in a federal civil rights and wrongful death suit.
+Obtained a $1 million settlement on behalf of the estate and family of a 23-year old man who was fatally shot by a Nassau County police officer in a federal civil rights and wrongful death suit.

 Too many individuals and groups continue to be blocked from renting or purchasing the homes they deserve because of their race, disability, sexual orientation, family status, or source of income.
 Landlords continue to lie to African Americans about whether there are vacancies in buildings or quote them higher rents in many predominantly white neighborhoods.
 Women of modest means continue to be sexually harassed by landlords and supers on a widespread basis.
 We frequently sue unscrupulous developers, landlords, real estate agents, architects, and banks that have discriminated against our clients, and routinely obtain significant monetary awards and extensive injunctive relief to ensure that defendants change their practices.